michaelhuettermann/otello/trace/README.md

    "schemaUrl":"https://opentelemetry.io/schemas/1.24.0"
 }
 ```
-Let's zoom in to the spans.
+Let's zoom in to the context information of the trace.

 ```